Search for the charmonium weak decay $J/\psi\to\bar{D}^0\bar{K}^{*0}+{\rm c.c.}$: Background analysis

-After applying all the event selection criteria, the signal efficiency is $(24.19\pm0.07\%)$ and only 176 events remain in the inclusive MC.
-The dominant background arises from the final states $\pi^0\pi^-\pi^+K^-K^+$ and $\gamma\pi^-\pi^+K^-K^+$, in which a pion is misidentified as an electron, and either a photon or a neutral pion evades the extra shower energy requirement.
-As shown in Figure~\ref{fg:47}(b), no peaking background is observed in the inclusive MC within the signal fit region $M_{K^-\pi^+}^{\rm recoil}\in(1.82,1.91)~{\rm GeV}/c^2$, simplifying signal yield fits.
+After applying all the event selection criteria, the dominant background arises from the events with final states $\pi^0\pi^-\pi^+K^-K^+$ and $\gamma\pi^-\pi^+K^-K^+$.
+In these events, a charged pion is misidentified as an electron, and the missing momentum is attributed to a photon or a neutral pion that either escapes detection or is improperly reconstructed.

+These background events pass the selection criteria through two primary mechanisms.
+First, the photon may escape detection entirely by falling outside the EMC acceptance or by entering regions with reduced detection efficiency, such as the end-caps or the gaps between the barrel and end-caps.
+Second, for photons within the EMC barrel acceptance, their EMC showers may spatially overlap with the track projection of the misidentified pion.
+This additional deposited energy increases the measured $E/p$ ratio, causing the pion to mimic an electron signature.

+To effectively suppress these specific background topologies, two additional requirements are introduced.
+To veto events with escaped photons, the missing momentum is required to point within the reliable acceptance of the EMC barrel, namely $|\cos\theta_{\rm miss}| < 0.80$.
+Furthermore, to reject events featuring track-photon overlaps, the opening angle between the momentum of the electron candidate and the missing momentum is required to be sufficiently large, specifically $\cos\theta_{e\text{-miss}} < 0.77$.
+The distributions of these two variables are illustrated in Figure~\ref{fg:4.1}.
+With the inclusion of these two criteria, the final signal efficiency is determined to be $(17.31 \pm 0.06)\%$, and the background level is significantly reduced, leaving only 34 events in the inclusive MC sample.